felipecepluki/schoolgrades/README.md

 The gif present at the beginning of this readme was made using [GIPHY](https://giphy.com/)

 # Contribution
 Contribute freely to this project, as long as you contribute in accordance with the MIT license guidelines.
+When you commit, answer the questioons to make the project as standardized as possible.

 For commit, run:
 ```bash